-- 1 Under a waiver granted on December 30, 1998, by the State of New Jersey Department of Environmental Protection, our system does not have to monitor for synthetic organic chemicals/pesticides because several years of testing have indicated that these substances do not occur in our source water.
+- Under a waiver granted on December 30, 1998, by the State of New Jersey Department of Environmental Protection, our system does not have to monitor for synthetic organic chemicals/pesticides because several years of testing have indicated that these substances do not occur in our source water.
 The SDWA regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
 Our system received monitoring waivers for synthetic organic chemicals and asbestos.

-- 2 Sample taken in 2011.

-- 3 Monthly average.
+- Monthly average.

-- 4 Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
-Microbes in these wastes can cause short term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a special health risk for infants, young children, and people with severely compromised immune systems.

-- 5 Running quarterly average.
+- Running quarterly average.

-- 6 Measurement at OTP location. - 7 Measurement at Administration Building. - 8 Two effluent repeat samples were taken and found to be non-detects, but highest level was logged as quarterly sample result. - 9 Total Organic Carbon (TOC) has no health effect.
+- 4 Measurement at OTP location.

+- 5 Measurement at Administration Building.

+- 6 Total Organic Carbon (TOC) has no health effect.
 The disinfectant can combine with TOC to form disinfection by-products.
 Disinfection is necessary to ensure that water does not have unacceptable levels of pathogens.

-By-products of disinfection include trihalomethanes (THM) and haloacetic acids (HAA), which are reported elsewhere in this report. - 10 Turbidity is a measure of the cloudiness of the water.
+- By-products of disinfection include trihalomethanes (THM) and haloacetic acids (HAA), which are reported elsewhere in this report. - 7 Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the filtration system.
-The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU (and no sample may exceed 1 NTU). - 11 Well water is blended with NJDWSC water, which severely dilutes the hardness of the water that customers receive, and each well is treated with a sequestering agent to lower the effects of calcium hardness. - 12 Water systems were required by the U.S. EPA to conduct evaluations of their distribution systems.
+The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU (and no sample may exceed 1 NTU). - 8 Well water is blended with NJDWSC water, which severely dilutes the hardness of the water that customers receive, and each well is treated with a sequestering agent to lower the effects of calcium hardness. - 9 Water systems were required by the U.S. EPA to conduct evaluations of their distribution systems.
 This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in the distribution systems that have elevated disinfection by-product concentrations.
-Disinfection by-products (e.g., HAAs and TTHMs) result from continuous disinfection of drinking water and form when disinfectants combine with organic matter that naturally occurs in the source water. - 13 Unregulated contaminants are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-Any unregulated contaminants detected are reported in this table.
-For more information and data, please call the Safe Drinking Water Hotline at (800) 426- 4791 or visit http://www.epa.gov/safewater/ucmr/ucmr2/index.html.
+Disinfection by-products (e.g., HAAs and TTHMs) result from continuous disinfection of drinking water and form when disinfectants combine with

+- organic matter that naturally occurs in the source water. - organic matter that naturally occurs in the source water.